-Holiday booking fraud is on the rise.
-According to police statistics, holidaymakers were conned out of £6.7m in 2017.
+According to police statistics, holidaymakers were conned out of £6.7m in 2017 because of holiday booking fraud.
 Some victims lost thousands of pounds booking holiday-let apartments or villas that didn't really exist.

 So before you book with Airbnb, Holiday Lettings or Homeaway, take a look at our top tips on how to spot fake listings.